CS-Track-Code/analytics-workbench/README.md

 Additionally you will need a running MySQL service.
 The host of which you need to enter in the `/Worbench-Backends/Workbench-ESA-Backend/application/esa_blueprint/static/esa/config.py` file in addition to the user and password which the esa module should use.

+To set up ESA (for usage of assigning research areas to texts) previous to the first application it is necessary to prepare the comparison bases.
+Which can be done in two ways:

+#### Prepare reference base
-To set up ESA (for usage of assigning research areas to texts) previous to the first application it is necessary to run `/Worbench-Backends/Workbench-ESA-Backend/application/esa_blueprint/static/esa/prep/prepare_research_areas.py`, which in turn needs the [Backend - Mercury Web Parser](#text_extraction) to run.
-In the setup the program will need to have a database "esa_research_areas", which it will try to create if there isn't one.
+In the setup the program will need to have a MySQL database "esa_research_areas", which it will try to create if there isn't one.
 Thus the given user should either be given the right to create a database or it should be created manually.
 The setup will take a few hours depending on the machine you are using.
-During this time the text vectors for all research areas are pre calculated using the table in `/Worbench-Backends/Workbench-ESA-Backend/application/esa_blueprint/static/esa/esa_data/research_areas.csv` this table maps the research areas of [web of science](https://images.webofknowledge.com/images/help/WOS/hp_research_areas_easca.html) to wikipedia articles.
+During this time the text vectors for all research areas are pre calculated using the table in `/application/esa_blueprint/static/esa/esa_data/research_areas.csv` this table maps the research areas of [web of science](https://images.webofknowledge.com/images/help/WOS/hp_research_areas_easca.html) to wikipedia articles.
 If you wanted to use a different taxonomy.
 You could do that by changing the table.
-Be advised though that the current code is not equipped to switch between taxonomies and you would have to facilitate that manually.
+Be advised though that the current code is not equipped to switch between taxonomies, and you would have to facilitate that manually.

+Since the ESA-Backend in its current setup supports the assignment of research areas *and* SDGs it is necessary to prepare the reference bases **for both**.
+Which means you will have to run whichever route you choose **twice**; in the first run using `research_areas.csv` as the file input name on request and in the second `sdgs.csv` (or vice versa).

+##### ... *without* saving (and modifying the reference texts)
+1. Run the Backend - Mercury Web Parser (refer to corresponding README file).
+2. Then run `prepare_research_areas.py`.

+##### ... *with* saving (and modifying the reference texts)
+1. Run the Backend - Mercury Web Parser (refer to corresponding README file).
+Then run `create_ref_dump.py`.

+2. Modify the reference texts as needed/wanted.

+3. Then run `prepare_classification_area_vectors_from_dump.py`

 ### Backend NER
 Please install modules from /Worbench-Backends/Workbench-NER-Backend/requirements.txt by navigating to the directory and running